Cloud security: a guide for small businesses

 How does cloud security work?

 Cloud security works through multiple layers of protection that safeguard your data at every stage, from when it leaves your device to where it's stored on remote servers.
-Here's how each layer protects your business information.
+No single layer is enough on its own; they work together to create a comprehensive defence.

-Authentication: Before anyone can access your data, they must prove their identity.
+Before anyone can access your data, they must prove their identity.
 This typically involves usernames, passwords, and increasingly, multi-factor authentication (MFA) that requires a second verification step.
+Authentication is your first line of defence against unauthorised access.

-Access controls: Cloud providers let you decide who can see and edit different types of information.
+Cloud providers let you decide who can see and edit different types of information.
 You might give your bookkeeper full access to invoices but restrict payroll data to yourself.
+Configuring these controls properly helps limit damage if one account is compromised.

-Physical security: Your data lives in data centres that are monitored around the clock.
-These facilities use security guards, biometric access, surveillance cameras, and environmental controls to protect the servers.
+Your data lives in data centres that are monitored around the clock.
+These facilities use security guards, biometric access, surveillance cameras, and environmental controls to protect the servers that store your information.

-Continuous monitoring: Cloud providers watch for suspicious activity, unusual login attempts, and potential threats.
+Cloud providers watch for suspicious activity, unusual login attempts, and potential threats.
 Many systems can automatically block attacks before they cause damage.
+This 24/7 vigilance is one of the key advantages of cloud-based services over managing your own infrastructure.

 Despite these protections, security breaches can still happen.
 Often, the weak point isn't the cloud provider's systems but how businesses use them.
 That's why understanding your role in cloud security matters.